What is a calendar year?

 - Reviewing employee performance and compensation changes

-Starting early and using software to automate reporting can make year-end tasks more manageable.
+Starting early and using time tracking software to automate reporting can make year-end tasks more manageable.

 How Homebase helps you manage the calendar year